opalmedapps/opal-app/README.md

 * If you are not running from an Apple computer a build and run for ios is not possible as it requires XCode to compile

 #####Android
-* You have to have install the AndroidSDK with the most updated version, follow instructions given by [Android developer!](http://developer.android.com/sdk/installing/index.html)
+* You have to have installed the AndroidSDK with the most updated version, follow instructions given by [Android developer!](http://developer.android.com/sdk/installing/index.html)
-* Once the SDK is install you have to tell cordova where to find the SDK, via the bash_profile folder, for instructions on this:
+* Once the SDK is installed you have to tell cordova where to find the SDK, via the bash_profile folder, for instructions on this:
 [Cordova and Android!](https://cordova.apache.org/docs/en/2.5.0/guide/getting-started/android/).

+###Quirks
+The body tag on the index.html file contains the ng-app attribute to initialize the AngularJS code.
+It turns out that if you don't bootstrap AngularJS manually when the device is ready.
+The AngularJS code will run before the device is ready and crash, because is trying to use some of the plugins that are not yet available.
+Therefore, whenever you run the code in a browser, keep the ng-app="MUHCApp" attribute, but if you want to run in your device, delete the attribute from the body element.